On the geometry of punctual Hilbert schemes on singular curves and their motivic zeta functions: Introduction

 Compared to the classical motivic zeta function of Kapranov~\cite{kapranov2000elliptic}, the motivic Hilbert zeta function provides a finer invariant, capturing detailed information about the singularities of a variety $X$ defined over an algebraically closed field $k$.

-On the other hand, a series of conjectures by Oblomkov, Rasmussen, and Shende~\cite{oblomkov2012hilbert, oblomkov2018hilbert} posits a deep connection between the geometry of punctual Hilbert schemes of plane curve singularities and the topology of associated algebraic knots, particularly over $\mathbb{C}$.
+On the other hand, a series of conjectures by Oblomkov, Rasmussen, and Shende~\cite{oblomkov2012hilbert, oblomkov2018hilbert} posits a deep connection between the geometry of punctual Hilbert schemes of plane curve singularities and the topology of associated algebraic links, when working over $\mathbb{C}$.
 More precisely, they conjecture that the (reduced) Khovanov--Rozansky homology of the link of the singularity can be recovered from the homology of the Hilbert schemes.
 Maulik~\cite{maulik2016stable} proved the first of these conjectures using an inductive argument based on blow-ups, analyzing the variation of both Hilbert schemes and the HOMFLY polynomial under such transformations.
-Notably, his approach yields significant geometric insight into the structure of punctual Hilbert schemes.

 Very recently, Rossinelli~\cite{rossinelli2024motivic} discovered a new connection between \emph{curvilinear} punctual Hilbert schemes and the Igusa motivic zeta function, further highlighting the role of Hilbert schemes as a unifying object in singularity theory and motivic integration.
 Diaconescu, Porta, Sala and Vosoughinia \cite{diaconescu2023flops} made a progress in the case of space curve singularities.
 Fasola, Graffeo, Lewanski and Ricolfi \cite{fasola2025invariants} computed the motivic classes of punctual nested Hilbert schemes on a smooth pointed surface.
 Graffeo, Monavari, Moschetti, and Ricolfi \cite{graffeo2024motive} proved a closed formula for the generating function of the motives $[\mathrm{Hilb}^d(\mathbb{A}^n)_0] \in K_0(\mathrm{Var}_{\mathbb{C}})$ of punctual Hilbert schemes, summing over $n$, for fixed $d > 0$.